by Bruce Dunlavy

 • National Industrial Recovery Act, to counter the effects of the deflationary depression;

-• Tennessee Valley Authority, to create a series of Federally built and operated dams to produce hydroelectric and thus stimulate agricultural output in poor areas of the rural Upper South.
+• Tennessee Valley Authority, to create a series of Federally built and operated dams to produce hydroelectric energy and thus stimulate agricultural output in poor areas of the rural Upper South.

 These and other measures Roosevelt undertook – especially a plan to remove the national monetary structure from the gold standard – shook most American bankers and industrialists mightily.
 They feared inflation would be loosed on the country, threatening their fortunes.
 They saw an advancing socialism looming over their businesses and their financial holdings, and the likelihood of their gold being redistributed to the undeserving poor.